apache/doris/docs/en/administrator-guide/load-data/sequence-column-manual.md

 -->

 # Sequence Column
 The Sequence Column currently only supports the Uniq model.
 The Uniq model is mainly for scenarios requiring a unique primary key, which can guarantee the uniqueness constraint of the primary key.
 However, due to the use of REPLACE aggregation, the replacement sequence is not guaranteed for data imported in the same batch, which can be described in detail [here](../../getting-started/data-model-rollup.md).
-If the order of substitution is not guaranteed, then the specific data that is finally imported into the table cannot be determined, and there is uncertainty。
+If the order of substitution is not guaranteed, then the specific data that is finally imported into the table cannot be determined, and there is uncertainty.

 To solve this problem, Doris supported a sequence column by allowing the user to specify the sequence column when importing.
 Under the same key column, columns of the REPLACE aggregate type will be replaced according to the value of the sequence column, larger values can be replaced with smaller values, and vice versa.
 In this method, the order is determined by the user, and the user controls the replacement order.